Talk about embarrassing! British Airways accidentally shared a Facebook post from their major competitor, Virgin Atlantic.

-Fortunately, no serious harm was done in this case.
-But it reminds us of the fact that a social media crisis can come out of nowhere.
-It can start simply.
-It can spread rapidly.
-But they can be prevented when the right social media strategies are in place.
+Fortunately, no serious harm was done in this PR crisis.
+But it reminds us of the fact that a potential crisis from social media channels can come out of nowhere.

 Keep reading to avoid a social media crisis much worse than this one for your small business.

-You want people to actually like your content and want to share it for that reason, right?
+In the first place, you want social media users to actually like your content and want to share it for that reason, right?

 One objective for a small business social media account is to get more followers, likes, shares, and comments.
 This engagement can be turned into revenues.

-Instead of like this, in Instagram, you can say “Double-Tap if you agree”.
-This is the same as a like but it seems less needy.
+Instead of like this, on Instagram, you can say “Double-Tap if you agree”.
+This is the same as alike but it seems less needy.

 They realize something is very wrong.